Achievable logoAchievable logo

 • Write the equation of a normal line

-The previous section introduced the derivative as an instantaneous rate of change - how fast a function f(x) changes at any point x=a.
-Another key interpretation of the derivative is as the slope of the tangent line at that point.
+The previous section introduced the derivative as an instantaneous rate of change - how fast a function f(x) changes at a specific point x=a.
+Another key interpretation is that the derivative gives the slope of the tangent line to the graph at that point.

 Secant line:

-A straight line that passes through two points on a curve, like taking a “shortcut” from one to the other.
+A straight line that passes through two points on a curve - like taking a “shortcut” from one point on the curve to another.

 • Use the formula for average rate of change when calculating the slope of the secant line.